Tecmo Bowl: Reception and legacy

 According to Tecmo USA's Dimitri Criona, the game was a smash hit in American arcades and an even bigger hit for the Nintendo Entertainment System, becoming a cultural phenomenon in the United States.
 As of June 2007, the Tecmo Bowl series had sold 5 million units worldwide.

 Sinclair User reviewed the arcade game in 1988, scoring it 8 out of 10.
 They called it a "superb" game that significantly improved on earlier American football games such as 10-Yard Fight (1983).
+Computer Entertainer reviewed the NES version in 1989, scoring it 7 out of 8 stars.

 In the September 1997 issue of Nintendo Power, twelve staff members voted in a list for the top 100 games of all time, putting Tecmo Bowl at 30th place.
 Both GameSpot and Time have also listed Tecmo Bowl for the NES in their lists of all-time greatest video games.
 Time noted that the arcade-like controls and "quasi-realistic teams and players" made it a "breakout hit that's still fun to pick up and play to this very day".
 Game Informer placed the game 38th on its top 100 video games of all time in 2001.